mnehpets/workspace-mcp/README.md

        env: SHIM_BEARER_TOKEN
    ```

-   Secrets resolve from the `.env` file overlaid by the OS environment (the OS
+   Secrets resolve from the `secrets.env` file overlaid by the OS environment (the OS
    environment **wins**), so a deployment can inject `SHIM_BEARER_TOKEN` without a
    file.
 A missing/empty referenced variable is a startup error.